TimMikeladze/slack-manifest/README.md

 **Validate manifest**

 > slack-manifest-tools -v -m ./manifest.json -t <token>

+**Create a new app from a manifest**

+> slack-manifest-tools -c -m ./manifest.json -t <token>

 ### Configuration

 1. Create an app configuration token for your user and workspace. https://api.slack.com/authentication/config-tokens
-2. Find your Slack app I
+2. Find your Slack app id.